-The Lashof Approach [8] provides a method for accounting for the static timehorizon argument.
+The Lashof Approach [9] provides a method for accounting for the static time-horizon argument.
 It is sometimes referred to as a "ton-year approach" that compares the cumulative impact of delaying carbon dioxide emissions measured over a 100 year period.

+The IPCC recommends this approach for evaluating the effectiveness of carbon capture and storage technologies and comparing the different patterns of emissions and removals over time [28].
 The longer the carbon dioxide emission is avoided under this accounting system, the more significant the avoided climate impacts.